Mary Brian: Early life

 Brian was born in Corsicana, Texas, the daughter of Taurrence J. Dantzler and Louise B. Her brother was Taurrence J. Dantzler, Jr.

 Her father died when she was one month old and the family later moved to Dallas, Texas.
 In the early 1920s, they moved to Long Beach, California.
-She had intended becoming an illustrator but that was laid aside when at age 16 she was discovered in a local bathing beauty contest.
+She had intended to become an illustrator, but that was laid aside when, at age 16, she was discovered in a local bathing-beauty contest.
 One of the judges was actress Esther Ralston (who was to play her mother in the upcoming Peter Pan and who became a lifelong friend).

-She didn't win the $25 prize in the contest, but Ralston said "you've got to give the little girl something."
+She did not win the $25 prize in the contest, but Ralston said, "you've got to give the little girl something".
 So, her prize was to be interviewed by director Herbert Brenon for a role in Peter Pan.
 Brenon was recovering from eye surgery, and she spoke with him in a dimly lit room.
 "He asked me a few questions, Is that your hair?
-Out of the blue, he said I would like to make a test.
+Out of the blue, he said, 'I would like to make a test.'
 Even to this day, I will never know why I was that lucky.
 They had made tests of every ingénue in the business for Wendy.
 He had decided he would go with an unknown.
 It would seem more like a fairy tale.
 It wouldn't seem right if the roles were to be taken by someone they (the audience) knew or was divorced.
 I got the part.
 They put me under contract."
 The studio renamed her Mary Brian.

 Discovery

 After her showing in the beauty contest, she was given an audition by Paramount Pictures and cast by director Herbert Brenon as Wendy Darling in his silent movie version of J.M.
 Barrie's Peter Pan (1924).
-There she starred with Betty Bronson and Esther Ralston, and the three of them stayed close for the rest of their lives.
-Ralston described both Bronson and Brian as 'very charming people'.
+There, she starred with Betty Bronson and Esther Ralston, and the three of them stayed close for the rest of their lives.
+Ralston described both Bronson and Brian as "very charming people".

-The movie studio, who created her stage name for the movie and said she was age 16 instead of 18 because the latter sounded too old for the role, then signed her to a long-term contract.
+The movie studio, which created her stage name for the movie and said she was age 16 instead of 18 because the latter sounded too old for the role, then signed her to a long-term contract.
 Brian played Fancy Vanhern, daughter of Percy Marmont, in Brenon's The Street of Forgotten Men (1925), which had newcomer Louise Brooks in an uncredited role as a moll.